xiaoyeye/CCST/README.md

 All results are saved in the results folder.
 We provide our results in the folder ***results_CCST*** for taking further analysis.

-(1) The cell clustering label are saved in ***types.txt***, where three colums refer to cell index, batch infomation and cell cluster label, respectively.
+(1) The cell clustering label are saved in ***types.txt***, where three columns refer to cell index, batch information and cell cluster label, respectively.

 (2) The barplot of the neighborhood ratio is shown in fig ***barplot_subx.png***.